cpske/ISP/web/index.md

 Presentation: [Introduction to HTTP](HTTP.pdf)
 [HTTP Exercise](HTTP-in-Action.pdf) send and receive HTTP yourself!
-[UC Berkeley Presentation](Intro-web-and-tcp-UCB.pdf) from Edx course on design of long-lasting web apps.
+[UC Berkeley Presentation](Intro-web-and-tcp-UCB.pdf) from Edx course on *Engineering Software as a Service*.

 The HTTP exercises require the use of netcat or ncat.